A comprehensive resource for safe and responsible laser use

 But if you still have doubts, you can run your own tests.
 Have a friend with a laser pointer aim it at you, while you are some distance away.
 You should run the test while sitting behind a car windshield, which somewhat simulates an aircraft's windscreen.
 Pretend you don't know the flash is coming, and that you are piloting an airliner with hundreds of people onboard.

 How far away should you be?
 First, you should be beyond the laser's hazard distance ("NOHD").
 See this chart for some representative powers and distances.
-Keep in mind that some laser pointers are mislabeled and so they may be 3-5 times more powerful than the label indicates.
+Keep in mind that some laser pointers are mislabeled and so they may be significantly more powerful than the label indicates.
 Then, choose a distance to correspond with the altitude you're interested in -- a few hundred feet to represent someone close to a runway or a hovering helicopter, or a few thousand feet to represent an airplane at higher altitude.

 IMPORTANT: LaserPointerSafety.com does not know anything about your laser and cannot be responsible for any injuries or other consequences should you do this test.
 At the very least, you should turn away from the laser and first look at its size and brightness on surrounding objects, before deciding whether to turn back into the beam and face it head-on.